Watchdog probe to bring new scrutiny for FBI's Comey

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

-Comey said he was pleased about the review, which comes in response to requests from members of Congress and the public, and added that the FBI would cooperate fully with the inspector general.
+Comey said he was pleased about the review, which comes in response to requests from members of Congress and the public.
+He said the FBI would cooperate fully.

 “I hope very much he is able to share his conclusions and observations with the public because everyone will benefit from thoughtful evaluation and transparency regarding this matter,” he said in a statement.